Enrolling with a Tuition Voucher

 Step 3: Professional Studies will update your account to enable permission for you to self-enroll online with your voucher as payment.

 Step 4: Browse for courses by Undergraduate credit, Graduate credit, Areas of Study, or use our Advanced Course Search tool to find the right course for you.
 Each course page will indicate the course description, number of credits (academic units) offered, price, schedule, and delivery format.
 Once you find a course in which you wish to enroll, simply add the course to your shopping cart.

 Step 5: In your shopping cart, proceed through the checkout process following the onscreen instructions.
 Once you reach the Payment screen, select Other Methods as your payment method.
 In the drop-down menu, select Tuition Voucher.

-Step 6: After your registration is complete, within a few hours, you will then receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your password to access the College's online services.
+Step 6: After your registration is complete, within a few hours, you will then receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your permanent student account and password to access the College's online services.
 From this point forward, you will use your new official Emerson credentials to log in to this registration website as well as all Emerson services you may access as an enrolled student.
 Note: if you have taken classes at Emerson in recent years, your account will be automatically matched with any pre-existing student account you already have in place.
 To learn more, please review our Information for Enrolled Students page.

 What does it mean if a course says Full, Enrollment Closed, or Request Information?